rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2016-07-14-do-they-have-to-warn-us-before-making-an-arrest.md

 published: true
 title: Do they have to warn us before making an arrest?
 ---
+It's unclear if a warning is required before making a mass arrest.
+However, it is standard for a disperal warning to be given three times before a mass arrest takes place.

-It depends.
-Under the City’s new [mass arrest dispersal order](http://www.acluohio.org/wp-content/uploads/2016/06/CDP-RevisedDispersalOrder-2015_0827.pdf), officers must warn demonstrators three times and identify exit routes prior to mass arresting people.
-However, this only applies to mass arrests for unlawful assembly and may not apply in all other circumstances.
+_Note: This only applies to mass arrests for unlawful assembly and may not apply in all other circumstances._